hrachovcovat/english/06_storytelling/index.md

 # ???????????????????
 Me stressing about not knowing the answer, ignoring that question and stressing about ignoring it.
 - I would say that I am that type of kid that answer “I just want to be happy”
-> why do I love what I do?
+#### So what does graphic design mean to you?
+Will you finally tell us the design story instead of this?
+> I would be lying if I would say that graphic design is my biggest passion.
+That I am thinking about it right after waking up and during brushing my teeth, that I am having a breakfast, lunch, snack and dinner with Illustrator on my screen and when I am sleeping, that I am dreaming about it.
+It would be nice like that, but that's not true.
+And I am sorry world, I can't hate myself for it.
+>
-- honestly?
-I have never been a person who loves talking and talking to people, presenting oneself or their work and these things.
+> I have never been a person who loves talking and talking to people, presenting oneself or their work and these things.
 Be known and visible.
 This is not what I want.
 I know it is also important for this specifications but also I know it can be done without it.
 Every human prefers something else.
 I am the one who want to silently do my job.
 I just want to be happy.
 - has an ability to defend oneself.
 And I don't have a need to do that to convince someone to like me or my work.